gosh-sh/docs/docs/acki-nacki/connection-to-network/create-wallet.md

 ## **Request test tokens for future use**

-To replenish your giver, please contact us in [Channel on Telegram](https://t.me/+1tWNH2okaPthMWU0).
+To replenish your wallet, please contact us in [Channel on Telegram](https://t.me/+1tWNH2okaPthMWU0).

 ## **Source code**

-You can find full source code of this contract and its artifacts [here](https://github.com/gosh-sh/gosh-examples/tree/main/contracts/simpleWallet)
+You can find full source code of this contract and its artifacts [here](https://github.com/tvmlabs/sdk-examples/blob/main/contracts/simpleWallet)